Dark Funeral: Where Shadows Forever Reign

 On 16 December 2014, Dark Funeral released a new track and music video entitled "Nail Them to the Cross".
 The video revealed a new vocalist, Heljarmadr (Gra, Domgård, Cursed 13) and bassist Natt (Angrepp, Withershin) to the group's ranks, although by the time the band started recording in February 2016 for their sixth album Where Shadows Forever Reign, which was released on 3 June by Century Media, Natt was no longer in the group, having Lord Ahriman record the bass for the album.
 In 2016, Gustaf Hielm, who played session bass on Attera Totus Sanctus, enrolled again as a session bass player, this time for concerts.
 In November 2017, it was announced that drummer Dominator has left the band and was replaced by Jalomaah.

 We Are the Apocalypse

 In May 2021, the band reported they were entering the studio to record their seventh studio album.
 The band completed recording the album in September 2021.
 In a Facebook post from November 2021, the band stated their seventh studio album will be entitled We Are the Apocalypse and is scheduled to be released on 18 March 2022.
+Dark Funeral supported Cannibal Corpse on their spring tour of Europe in early 2023 along with Ingested.
+The band played Maryland Deathfest in 2025.